Hidden Downsides of Electric Cars Owners Don’t Like to Admit

 The Battery Doesn’t Last

-According to Green Cars, replacing a battery can cost up to $20,000, so much for the money you saved on gas.
+Out of warranty, a full battery pack replacement can cost roughly $5,000 to $20,000+, depending on make, model, and pack size.
 We’ve discovered some baffling mental gymnastics over at Reddit attempting to justify how a battery replacement is still a better deal.
 Whatever makes you sleep at night.

 Heating Your Car is Not Free